isakhauge/nanosplash/docs/api/start/features.md

 ## Small bundle size

-The Nanosplash bundle is merely 1.4KB minified and gzipped and will not add any significant weight to your application what so ever.
+The Nanosplash bundle is less than 3KB minified and gzipped and will not add any significant weight to your application what so ever.
 Go to [Bundlephobia](https://bundlephobia.com/package/nanosplash) to see for yourself.

 ## Simple API